1916059-Glaser/AlexGlaserStudent/_posts/2023-12-13-week_1_snake_game.md

 toc: false
 comments: false
 layout: post
-title: Tiger
+title: Tiger Hunt
-description: This game takes place in a multiverse of the classic snake game, a world where a rampage tiger goes around the forest eating boars.
+description: A game in an alternate dimesnion where a tiger hunts down a boar in a vast grassland.
 type: tangibles
-courses: { compsci: {week: 2} }
+courses: { compsci: {week: 1} }
 ---

 <style>

     body{
     }